ST. FRANCIS AND ST. PATRICK CEMETERY RULES AND REGULATIONS

 Ground level cemetery flower containers shall be permitted.
 Flowers in movable lined clay pots with a maximum of 12 inches in diameter shall be permitted.

 Wreaths and Christmas greens shall be allowed from December 1 to February 1.
 Annual Flowers, properly secured, shall be allowed from May 1 to September 30.
-Donated plant material will only be allowed in designated memorial planting areas where available and upon approval of GRAHAM, LLC.
+Donated plant material will only be allowed in designated memorial planting areas where available and upon approval.

 Veterans’ flags and holders shall be allowed from May 23 to July 15 and are to be flush with the marker the front base of the grave monument and maintained in proper, presentable condition by the installer.